Marmite: Nutritional information

 Marmite is rich in B vitamins including thiamine (B_{1}), riboflavin (B_{2}), niacin (B_{3}), and folic acid (B_{9}).
 Vitamin B_{12} is only available through artificial enrichment; riboflavin and folic acid are added on top of the naturally occurring amount.
 The sodium content of the spread is high and has caused concern, although it is the amount per serving rather than the percentage in bulk Marmite that is relevant.
-The main ingredient of Marmite is yeast extract, which contains a high concentration of glutamic acid.
-Marmite is not gluten-free, as it is made with wheat, and although it is thoroughly washed, it may contain small quantities of gluten.
 (Sodium amount is noted as table salt-equivalent in UK nutritional labels.
 6.1 g of salt corresponds to 2.4 g of sodium.)
+The main ingredient of Marmite is yeast extract, which contains a high concentration of glutamic acid.

+Marmite is not gluten-free, as it is made from yeast grown in a wheat-based liquid (wort).
+Although it is thoroughly washed, it may contain small quantities of gluten.
+Marmite contains around 30 part per million gluten according to third-party testing, meeting the EU "very low gluten" limit but not the "gluten free" definition.
+Unilever reports that no cases of gluten-related reactions have been reported for Marmite.
+Nevertheless, Unilever has chosen not to offer a guarantee on the gluten content of Marmite.

 Marmite is contraindicated if a person takes a monoamine oxidase inhibitor antidepressant, such as phenelzine (Nardil) or tranylcypromine (Parnate), as yeast extracts interact adversely with these types of medications due to their tyramine content.

 Storage

 Marmite should be stored in the dark and kept cool, but should not be refrigerated.
-The "best before" date is given as guidance for the loss of vitamins rather than safety.